ravindraogg/100daysoflearning_Python/README.md

 - Understood the rules for naming variables.
 - Practiced using variables in simple Python scripts.

+## Day 2: Conditional Statements

+Today, I focused on conditional statements and wrote some programs.
+Here's what I learned:

+Conditional Statements
+- Used if, else, and elif statements to make decisions in Python programs.
+- Understood how to use comparison operators (<, >, ==, !=, <=, >=) in conditionals.
+- Practiced writing conditional statements to control the flow of my programs.

 # Stay tuned for more updates as I continue my learning journey!